Communism

 By FIDH June 2021

 In this report, FIDH analyses the human rights situation of historians, NGOs, activists, journalists, and other history producers working on historical memory of the Soviet past in Russia.
-We do so through the prism of what historian Antoon De Baets calls “crimes against history,” a term denoting a range of… Read More
+We do so through the prism of what historian Antoon De Baets calls “crimes against history,” a term denoting a range… Read More

 Human Impact of World War II